TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 17/Proverbs 17.11.md

 ---

-An evil man seeketh only rebellion; Therefore a cruel messenger shall be sent against him.
+An evil man seeks only rebellion; therefore a cruel messenger shall be sent against him.